 Once the gel has been removed, your dentist will apply the sealant.
 Finally, your dentist will use a special blue light that cures the sealant.

 Dental fillings are part of restorative dentistry, meaning that dentists use this practice to fix a problem.
 Filling cavities stops decay and strengthens teeth.

 Before you receive your dental filling, your dentist will discuss the different types of materials available and help you decide which one best suits your needs.
 For instance, if the damage is on one of your front teeth, your dental practitioner may suggest opting for a material that blends in with your natural teeth, such as composite resin.
 On the other hand, your back teeth take the brunt of the force when you chew or if you grind your teeth.
 Therefore, a material like composite resin may not hold up well.
 As a result, your dentist may recommend you opt for a type of metal on your back teeth because they’re stronger, and you don’t need to worry about the tooth’s aesthetics.

-For a dental filling process, your dentist will first drill out all of the damaged portions of your tooth using a dental drill, if there is any.
-Then, your dentist disinfects the area to remove any further bacteria.
-Your dentist will then place the filling material in the area.
-Finally, your practitioner will smooth and file the filling so it’s not jagged.
+For a dental filling process, your dentist will first remove the damaged portions of your tooth.
+After disinfecting the area to remove any further bacteria, your dentist will then place the filling inside the hole.
+After that, your dentist will smooth and file the filling to avoid jagged edges.

-Why Choose Our Dentist for Dental Fillings and Sealants
+Choose Lovett Dental Beaumont for Cavity Fillings and Sealants